 The guest rooms are furnished with antiques inherited from four sides of the family or that were collected by the owners.
 Several rooms contain four-poster beds, a chest of drawers or marble top dresser, large armchairs, small bedside tables, writing tables, spool beds, or very high Victorian beds or magnificent cannonball beds.
 The woods used in these beds and chests are primarily cherry, walnut, mahogany, pine, or maple.
 Electrified antique chandeliers light the rooms.

 A poem written by Annie Bell Goddard entitled “The Pearl” is found in every guestroom as tribute to her memory and inspiration.
-Her warm hospitality and graciousness was the beginning to the story and for four generations we have tried to maintain the same Kentucky Southern hospitality.
+Her warm hospitality and graciousness were the beginning to the story and for four generations we have tried to maintain the same Kentucky Southern hospitality.

 In the fall of 2003, the city of Harrodsburg passed the local option ordinance, which allowed Beaumont Inn to acquire a liquor license.
 Almost immediately the Dedman family began “construction” of the Old Owl Tavern, which is located on the south end of the Main Building.
 Originally the carriages and wagons were stored here.
 The original limestone foundation and oak beams have been exposed.
 The fireplace and wine cage are original to the property.
 The pictures decorating the walls are of distilleries here in Mercer County before Prohibition.
 The name comes from Old Owl Kentucky Whiskey, which was distilled at the Dedman Distillery on the Oregon Road here in Mercer County.
 Be sure to stop in, try the casual menu or taste one of Kentucky’s famous bourbons.